 I’m from California originally and my husband is pure Californian.
 So we definitely are used to swimming in the ocean and handling ourselves in waves.
 However, Bali waves are NOT California waves.

 If you are a weak swimmer, I recommend not swimming out to where the waves are at all.
-They are much stronger than you’d expect and it can get dangerous very quickly.
+They are much stronger than you’d expect and they can get dangerous very quickly.

 I used to really enjoy swimming out and diving under big waves, but my first week in Bali, Jake and I went out at Double Six beach and got caught in two big sets (waves come in sets, anywhere from 3-6 waves and in between the sets it’s much calmer).